Modding a Flashforge Guider II 3D Printer - Part 1

 The stepper motors are a major source of dynamically changing loudness and pitch during a print, and were high on the priority list to improve.
 For steppers, a this noise depends a lot on the details of how they’re driven electrically.

-stepper model drivers, which are an old design.
-Among 3D printers, the more silent and efficient stepper drivers by Trinamic
+A4988 chipThe Guider II uses Allegro A4988 stepper model drivers, which are an old design.
+Among 3D printers, the more silent and efficient stepper drivers by Trinamic (now bought by Analog) have become somewhat of a new standard, so they’re the obvious upgrade path from Allegro.

 As outlined in this Reddit post, my modification involved: